hhue13/ansible/liberty/README.md

-# Ansible Playbook to instlall WebSphere- and/or Openliberty optionally with IBM HTTP Server and WebSphere Plugins
+# Ansible Playbook to install WebSphere- and/or Openliberty optionally with IBM HTTP Server and WebSphere Plugins

 This Ansble playbook was written to performs the following tasks: